christophscheuch/regtabletotext/README.md

 - R-squared (incl.
 FE): 0.21, Within R-squared: 0.01
 - F-statistic: 1.05, p-value: 0.35
 ```
-For multiple models, you can use `prettify_results`:
+For multiple models, you can also use `prettify_result`:
 ```
-from regtabletotext import prettify_results

 formula = 'y ~ x1 + x2'
 model = PanelOLS.from_formula(formula, df)
 result1 = model.fit()